 Online Merchant Account

 Since customers who shop online will often be using credit cards to pay for their purchases, setting up an online merchant account is essential.
-This will allow you to take and process payments and have the money transferred directly to your business bank account.
-You’ll most likely be required to work with a 'payment gateway' or payment service provider for security reasons.
+That will allow you to take and process payments and have the money transferred directly to your business bank account.
+You will most likely be required to work with a 'payment gateway' or payment service provider for security reasons.
 PayPal is another payment option that will allow your customers to use their credit cards, as well as other forms of payment if shopping internationally.

 Your eCommerce Storefront